npatidar2004/Niyal-Patidar/README.md

 # Niyal-Patidar
-This  is a Development Project
+This  is a Development Project.